vplesko/OrbLang/docs/references/reference_std_list.md

 ## `std.makeList elemTy<type> len`

-Defines a `std.List` type pointing to an array of `elemTy`, then returns a `std.List` value pointing to a zero initialized array of `elemTy` stored on heap.
+Defines a `std.List` type pointing to an array of `elemTy`, then returns a `std.List` value pointing to a zero-initialized array of `elemTy` stored on heap.

 ## `std.makeListWith elemTy<type> elem...`